 - The zoo and the Nature Shop are open year round.

-- Restrooms are located in the Nature Shop, the Trail of the Jaguar exhibit, and under the Wildlife Lodge located near Petrucci’s Ice Cream.
+- Restrooms are located in the Nature Shop, the Trail of the Jaguar exhibit, next to Toscos, and under Habitat HQ.
 The restrooms have automatic hand dryers that can be very loud.
 Ask any EPZ employee and they can supply you with paper towels to avoid the hand dryers.

 - To avoid large crowds, visit the zoo during non-peak times.
 For a quieter visit, join us on a cool, rainy day or after 1:30pm when the zoo is generally less crowded.

-- The Nature Shop and our indoor exhibits, including the Trail of the Jaguar and the Wildlife Lodge have the potential to be very loud.
-The playground and Eagle’s Nest playground can also become very crowded and noisy.
+- The Nature Shop and our indoor exhibits, including the Trail of the Jaguar, Harmony Hideaway and Habitat HQ have the potential to be very loud.
+The playground can also become very crowded and noisy.

 - Electric scooters and strollers (while supplies last) are available for rent at the front admissions booth.
 A form of collateral (a government-issued identification card, driver’s license, etc.) is required to be held by Guest Services staff until the electric scooters are returned.

 - A multi-purpose quiet space is available for guests.
-It is located behind the bison exhibit, directly across from the prairie dogs.
+It is located behind the bison exhibit at the south end of the zoo.

 - All service animals must be checked in at Guest Services prior to entry.
-Service dogs are not permitted on the giraffe feeding deck, the bison feeding deck, barnyard, or the Birds of Paradise exhibit.
+Service dogs are not permitted on the giraffe feeding deck, inside the contact yard, or inside Harmony Hideaway.

 - Complementary noise-cancelling headphones are available to guests at the front admissions booth while supplies last.
 A form of collateral (a government-issued identification card, driver’s license, etc.) is required to be held by Guest Services staff until the noise-cancelling headphones are returned.

-- You can purchase giraffe feeding or bison feeding tickets at the front admissions booth, as well as at our Nature Shop, ticket kiosk, or at the feedings during the schedule feeding times.
+- You can purchase giraffe feeding tickets at the giraffe feeding exhibit during the scheduled feeding times.
 Feedings are weather permitting and times are subject to change.

-- Personal care attendants and one-on-one aides accompanying those with special needs are not required to pay admission to the zoo, nor are they required to purchase tickets for our giraffe & bison feedings if they are not interested in feeding themselves.
-When purchasing these tickets, please inform a Guest Services staff member that you are a personal care attendant or one-on-one aid so that you are not charged.
+- Personal care attendants and one-on-one aides accompanying those with special needs are not required to pay admission to the zoo, nor are they required to purchase tickets for our giraffe feedings, if they are not interested in feeding themselves.
+When purchasing these tickets, please inform a Guest Services staff member that you are a personal care attendant or one-on-one aid, so that you are not charged.

-A dedicated quiet space is located across from the Prairie Dog exhibit on the south facing side of the Bison exhibit.
+A dedicated quiet space is located on the south facing side of the Bison exhibit.
 This quiet space has gate access and available seating.

 Limited Mobility Guest Assistance